-Publicly available validation systems and data will continue to be provided by agencies, including NOAA's iQUAM and ESA-funded Felyx.
-Towards traceability to Système International https://www.star.nesdis.noaa.gov/sod/sst/iquam/v2/about.html standards and improved absolute stability of observation, ESA will continue to develop the concepts and deployment of Fiducial Reference Measurements for surface temperature in international partnership.
+Publicly available validation systems and data will continue to be provided by agencies, including NOAA's iQUAM27 and ESA-funded Felyx28.
+Towards traceability to Système International standards and improved absolute stability of observation, ESA will continue to develop the concepts and deployment of Fiducial Reference Measurements for surface temperature29 in international partnership.